What does a typical workday involve?

 Using the American Board of Internal Medicine (ABIM) evaluation scale, the Internal Medicine residency program generates monthly evaluations through an electronic evaluation software for each resident.
 PGY-1 residents are evaluated by the attending faculty and supervising resident.
 PGY-2 and PGY-3 residents are evaluated by the attending faculty and the PGY-1 residents they supervise.

 At the end of each rotation, written performance feedback is provided to each house officer.
 The program director meets with each resident on a semi-annual basis to review evaluations.
 A Clinical Evaluation Exercise (CEE) is conducted during the first year of training, and multiple times during the second or third postgraduate year.
-The in-service examination is a nationally administered examination that is mandatory for all PGY-2 Internal Medicine residents and optional for PGY-1 and 3 residents.
+The in-service examination is a nationally administered examination that is an online based test that is mandatory for all categorical residents.